Choose Well When the Stakes Rise

 Calming the body first protects thinking.
-Simple rules then keep choices fast and clear.
+Simple EQ rules then keep your choices fast, confident, and clear even under pressure.

 Try these drills